 Master of Arts in Teaching Adolescent Special Education (MAT SpEd)

-Empire State College’s Master of Arts in Teaching in Special Education program is a 45-credit, clinically-rich residency program available in the New York City and Syracuse areas.
+Empire State College’s Master of Arts in Teaching in Special Education program is a 45-credit, clinically-rich residency program available in the Syracuse, Latham, and New York City areas.
 The program’s philosophy and subsequent courses are based on an inclusive model that prepares teacher candidates for collaboration and co-teaching in the inclusion classroom.
 Completion of this degree program and passing scores on the New York State Teacher Certification Examinations lead to NYS Students with Disabilities 7-12 Generalist Initial and Professional Certification.

 Particular attention will be given to instructional design for the inclusive and co-teaching classrooms; special education identification and assessment practices; classroom management and behavioral interventions; foundations of research with an emphasis on research methods, statistical analysis and interpretation; and applied behavioral analysis for severe stereotypic behavior.